A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Inferential theory

 where

 and

 \end{itemize} \end{thm}

-$\Omega_{y,i}^{(A,B)}$ and $\Xi_{t}^{(A,B)} $ are long-run covariance matrices, allowing for temporal and cross-sectional dependence induced by attention weighting.
-The identification of Theorem \ref{thm2} is ensured by Assumptions B.1--B.3 and Lemma~\ref{lem1}, which separates the $Y$-strong subspace from the rest of the factor space.
-Although the $Y$-strong factors are identified by the $Y$-block covariance, their estimation exploits auxiliary information from $X$ through joint regression, leading to $\sqrt{N_{\text{eff}}}$ convergence under non-negligible cross-block signal.
+$\Omega_{y,i}^{(A,B)}$ and $\Xi_{y_s,t}^{(A,B)}$ are long-run covariance matrices, allowing for temporal and cross-sectional dependence induced by attention weighting.
+Note that $\Sigma_{\Lambda,y_s}^{(A)}$ sums the $Y$-strong loadings over all $N$ units and is normalized by $N_{\mathrm{eff}}$; it is distinct from the $Y$-block-only matrix $\Sigma_{\Lambda_{y_s}}^{(A),Y}$ of Assumption~B.1, which is normalized by $N_{y,\mathrm{eff}}$.
+The identification of Theorem \ref{thm2} is ensured by Assumptions B.1--B.2 and Lemma~\ref{lem1}, which separates the $Y$-strong subspace from the rest of the factor space.
+Although the $Y$-strong factors are identified by the $Y$-block covariance, their estimation uses the full panel: the cross-sectional score in part (b) sums over all $N$ units, so auxiliary $Y$-strong signal (Assumption~B.3) enlarges $\Sigma_{\Lambda,y_s}^{(A)}$ and lowers the asymptotic variance (Remark~\ref{rem:efficiency}), while the rate is unaffected.